 We identified 33 studies that met our inclusion criteria for our NMA network including three placebo-controlled trials for KarXT, four for aripiprazole, 13 for olanzapine, eight for risperidone, and five head-to-head trials.
-13,17,18,24-52 All the trials in our network enrolled individuals with a diagnosis of schizophrenia who were hospitalized for an acute exacerbation of symptoms.
+14,18,19,26-54 All the trials in our network enrolled individuals with a diagnosis of schizophrenia who were hospitalized for an acute exacerbation of symptoms.
 The trials lasted between three and eight weeks.

 The results for PANSS response, PANSS total score, weight gain, and all-cause discontinuation are described below.
 The results for PANSS positive and negative scores, CGI-S score, and discontinuation due to adverse events can be found in Supplement Section D2.
-Sensitivity analyses were conducted for studies that had patients hospitalized for the duration of the study and removing outliers for baseline PANSS.
-These results can be found in Supplement Tables D2.15-19.
+Three sensitivity analyses were conducted: 1) including only studies that had patients hospitalized for the duration of the study, 2) excluding studies deemed as outliers on baseline PANSS, and 3) excluding trials published prior to 2009.
+These results can be found in Supplement Tables D2.15-20.
 Individual networks for each outcome can be found in Supplement Section D2.
 The study design and baseline characteristics of the included studies can be found in Supplement Section D3.